liangxiaowei/liangxiaowei.github.io/data/markdown/eng-word-to.md

 -  In imagination I have bought all the farms in succession, for all were `to` be bought, and I knew their price —— walden

--  I walked over each farmer’s premises, tasted his wild apples, discoursed on husbandry with him, `to`ok his farm at his price, at any price, mortgaging it `to` him in my mind; even put a higher price on it﻿—took everything but a deed of it﻿—took his word for his deed, for I dearly love `to` talk﻿—cultivated it, and him `to`o `to` some extent, I trust, and withdrew when I had enjoyed it long enough, leaving him `to` carry it on —— walden
+-  I walked over each farmer’s premises, tasted his wild apples, discoursed on husbandry with him, took his farm at his price, at any price, mortgaging it `to` him in my mind; even put a higher price on it﻿—took everything but a deed of it﻿—took his word for his deed, for I dearly love `to` talk﻿—cultivated it, and him too `to` some extent, I trust, and withdrew when I had enjoyed it long enough, leaving him `to` carry it on —— walden

 -  This experience entitled me `to` be regarded as a sort of real-estate broker by my friends —— walden

--  I discovered many a site for a house not likely `to` be soon improved, which some might have thought `to`o far from the village, but `to` my eyes the village was `to`o far from it —— walden
+-  I discovered many a site for a house not likely `to` be soon improved, which some might have thought too far from the village, but `to` my eyes the village was too far from it —— walden

 -  An afternoon sufficed `to` lay out the land into orchard, woodlot, and pasture, and `to` decide what fine oaks or pines should be left `to` stand before the door, and whence each blasted tree could be seen `to` the best advantage; and then I let it lie, fallow, perchance, for a man is rich in proportion `to` the number of things which he can afford `to` let alone —— walden